howieraem/COMS4156-ASE/README.md

 ## API Documentation

+You can view an online version [here](https://app.swaggerhub.com/apis/LHUN1660_1/COMS-W4156-Service).

-First, [run the service locally](#how-to-build-and-run-locally).
-Then open your browser.
+Alternatively, if you'd like to see immediate documentation update after you change the local code: [Run the service locally](#how-to-build-and-run-locally), and then open your browser.
 The API documentation can be viewed in 3 ways (change the port below if needed):
 1. UI (recommended): http://localhost:8080/swagger-ui/index.html
 2. JSON: http://localhost:8080/api-docs
 3. Download the YAML: http://localhost:8080/api-docs.yaml